jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

 ## Some Queries

-By trying to expand some queries we will start implementing this GraphQL Backend.
+By trying to expand some queries we can start fleshing out this GraphQL Backend.

 ### A Simple `Post` Query